BJP leader Tajinder Bagga faces arrest again, Mohali court issues warrant | Law-Order

 - India

-A day after he was arrested by the Punjab Police and released within hours, BJP leader Tajinder Pal Singh Bagga faces another arrest as a court in Mohali Saturday issued a warrant against him in connection with a case registered last month.
+A day after he was arrested by the Punjab Police and released within hours, Delhi BJP leader Tajinder Pal Singh Bagga faces fresh arrest as a court in Mohali Saturday issued a warrant against him in connection with a case registered last month.

 The arrest warrant was issued by the court of Judicial Magistrate Ravtesh Inderjit Singh.

 ''Whereas Tajinder Pal Singh Bagga, s/o Pritpal Singh, r/o B-1/170, Janak Puri New Delhi stands charged with the offence punishable U/Sec 153-A, 505, 505 (2), 506 IPC.
-You are hereby directed to arrest the said Tajinder Pal Singh Bagga and to produce him before me,'' the judge said in the order.
+You are hereby directed to arrest the said Tajinder Pal Singh Bagga and to produce him before me,'' the judge said in the order in a direction to the officer incharge of police station, state cyber crime.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)